iterative/ldb-resources/README.md

 | Stage a particular version of a dataset | `$  ldb stage ds:my-cats.v3` |
 | Compare current workspace to a previous dataset version | `$  ldb diff ds:my-cats.v2`|

 If newer annotations will become available for the data object, they can be readded to dataset by name.
-If all labels need to be updated, this can be done with the *pull* command.
+If all labels need to be updated, this can be done with the `PULL` command.

 ### TODO Annotation version manipulations